Advanced Acoustic Modelling & Simulation

 The advent of computer simulation and visualisation techniques for acoustic design and analysis has made predictions much more accurate and the results spectacular.
-Advanced modelling of room acoustics is done through production of a 3D CATT (Computer Aided Theatre Technique) model, application of material acoustic properties to all surfaces and a ray tracing algorithm.
+Advanced modelling of room acoustics is done through the production of a 3D CATT (Computer-Aided Theatre Technique) model, application of material acoustic properties to all surfaces, and a ray-tracing algorithm.
 At low frequencies, sound has to be considered as a spherically propagating wave which is incredibly computationally intensive.
 At mid-high frequencies, sound can be considered as a ray, similar to a beam of light.
 This is where the possibilities of acoustics modelling are realised.

-Depending on where sound sources (singers, loudspeakers, etc.) and receivers (audience, microphones etc.) in the room are anticipated, virtual sound rays are sent out in all directions, bouncing off every surface.
-The signal at virtual microphones within the model are used to extract the acoustic “signature” of the space and determine its quality.
+Depending on where sound sources (singers, loudspeakers, etc.) and receivers (audience, microphones, etc.) in the room are anticipated, virtual sound rays are sent out in all directions, bouncing off every surface.
+The signal at virtual microphones within the model is used to extract the acoustic “signature” of the space and determine its quality.

 Here at Gillieron Scott Acoustic Design we have modelled over 50 auditoria including